 Overview of Trade Aggregation Process.
-PIMCO typically aggregates Client orders where appropriate in an effort to obtain more favorable execution, to the extent permitted by internal policies and procedures, Client investment management agreements, and applicable law.
+PIMCO typically aggregates Client orders where appropriate in an effort to obtain more favorable execution, to the extent permitted by internal policies and procedures, the Clients' investment management agreements and applicable law.

-From time to time, order aggregation may not be possible because a security or other instrument is thinly traded or otherwise not able to be aggregated and allocated among all Clients and Affiliate Clients eligible for and seeking the investment opportunity; therefore Clients and Affiliated Clients may be limited in, or precluded from, participating in an aggregated trade.
+From time to time, aggregation may not be possible because a security or other instrument is thinly traded or otherwise not able to be aggregated and allocated among all Clients and Affiliate Clients seeking the investment opportunity and therefore Clients and Affiliated Clients may be limited in, or precluded from, participating in an aggregated trade.
 Also, an issuer in which Clients or Affiliated Clients wish to invest may have threshold limitations on aggregate ownership interests arising from legal or regulatory requirements or company ownership restrictions (e.g., poison pills or other restrictions in organizational documents), which may have the effect of limiting the potential size of the investment opportunity and thus the ability of Clients to participate in the opportunity.

 Fixed Income.
 Subject to our policies and procedures, PIMCO will, in appropriate circumstances, aggregate fixed income trades for a Client with trades in the same security for other Clients.
-Please refer to Item 12, "Overview of Trade Allocation Process" below for a discussion of PIMCO's trade allocation policies and procedures and potential conflicts associated with such activities.
+We determine whether aggregation of such transactions is appropriate and with the general purpose of maintaining consistent concentrations across similar Accounts in order to achieve, as nearly as possible, portfolio characteristic parity among such Accounts, subject to the considerations discussion under "Overview of Trade Allocation Process" below.
+Accounts furthest from achieving a portfolio characteristic parity typically receive priority in allocations.

 Equity.
 Subject to our policies and procedures, we may also, in appropriate circumstances, aggregate equity trades for a Client with trades in the same security for other Clients.
 If there are multiple orders in the same security placed at or around the same time and on the same terms, the orders will generally be aggregated if it is determined that aggregation is consistent with our duty of best execution.
-When transactions are aggregated and it is not possible, due to prevailing trading activity or otherwise, to receive the same price or execution on the entire volume of securities purchased or sold (or if an aggregated order is filled in parts on a given day), the participating Accounts will generally receive the weighted average execution price and will generally bear commissions, fees and charges on a pro rata basis.
+When transactions are aggregated and it is not possible, due to prevailing trading activity or otherwise, to receive the same price or execution on the entire volume of securities purchased or sold (or if an aggregated order is filled in parts on a given day), the participating Accounts will generally receive the weighted average execution price and will generally bear commissions, fees and charges pro rata.

 Trading for quantitative strategies is generally not aggregated with other PIMCO strategies because these transactions are executed systematically in accordance with the particular strategy's quantitative investment model through the use of Systems, including, in many cases, without human intervention.
 Accordingly, PIMCO may execute transactions in the same investments at or around the same time on behalf of Clients with a quantitative strategy and Clients with other PIMCO strategies.
 In such instances, PIMCO Clients may not achieve the same level of execution, and transactions executed on behalf of quantitative strategies may adversely affect the execution of transactions on behalf of non-quantitative strategies and vice versa.
-Further, to the extent trading for quantitative strategies is not aggregated with other PIMCO strategies, nonquantitative strategies will not be able to participate in or receive allocations of certain investment opportunities, and vice versa; however, allocation of investment opportunities will otherwise be consistent with PIMCO's trade allocation policy as described further below.
-Because of the use of these Systems by some Accounts and not others, or for other reasons, Accounts may compete with one another for investment opportunities, which may decrease Account returns.
-Certain Accounts engaged in non-quantitative strategies may also use similar Systems; in these cases, trading will generally not be aggregated with other Accounts, even if those other Accounts utilize a similar investment strategy.
-Such trading may not achieve the same level of execution both more and less favorable - as trades that are aggregated with other PIMCO Clients.
+In addition, quantitative strategies may in the future bear lower commission rates and other trading costs due to the nature of their transactions as compared to other PIMCO strategies.
+Further, because trading for quantitative strategies is generally not aggregated with other PIMCO strategies, non-quantitative strategies will not be able to participate in or receive allocations of certain investment opportunities, and vice versa; however, allocation of investment opportunities will otherwise be consistent with PIMCO's trade allocation policy as described further below.